Living child-free by choice

 Living child free – the stigma

-Whatever their reasons for living child-free, everyone should be able to make that choice without fear of being judged.
-But there’s still a stigma, and a lot of the time they’re met with confusion and disbelief.
+Whatever our reasons are for having children or not, everyone should be able to make that choice without fear of being judged.
+Nonetheless, there’s still a stigma around the topic of living child-free, and a lot of the time this decision is met with confusion and disbelief.

-Women are called selfish or shallow, immature or unhappy, and told that they will be unfulfilled without children.
-Or they’re told that they will change their mind once they find the right partner.
-Unsurprisingly, six out of ten of those who choose not to have children feel misunderstood by society .
+Child-free people are sometimes called selfish or shallow, immature or unhappy, and may even be told that they will be unfulfilled without children.
+Or they are “reassured” that they will change their mind once they find the right partner.
+This kind of treatment can make them feel ashamed and disrespected.
+As a result, it’s unsurprising that six out of ten of those who choose not to have children feel misunderstood by society.

 I assumed I’d want children when I reached my thirties – everyone speaks of a ‘biological clock’, but that never felt ‘real’ to me.